JohnOmernik/sqlalchemy-drill/README.md

 del cur             # optionally delete the reference when done
 ```

-### Changes in Drill 1.19 affecting drill+sadrill
+### Drill < 1.19

 In versions of Drill earlier than 1.19, all data values are serialised to JSON strings and column type metadata comes after the data itself.
 As a result, for these versions of Drill, the drill+sadrill dialect returns every data value as a string.
 To convert non-string data to its native type you need to typecast it yourself.

+### Drill >= 1.19

-In Drill 1.19 the REST API began making use of numeric types in JSON for numbers and times, the latter via a UNIX time representation.
-As a result, the drill+sadrill dialect is able to return appropriate types for numbers and times when used with Drill >= 1.19.
+In Drill 1.19 the REST API began making use of numeric types in JSON for numbers and times, the latter via a UNIX time representation while column type metadata was moved ahead of the result data.
+Because of this, the drill+sadrill dialect is able to return appropriate types for numbers and times when used with Drill >= 1.19.

 ## Usage with JDBC